 Quick diagnosis and treatment are very important.

-Antibiotics to cure infection is the first treatment done in most cases.
-ERCP or other surgical procedure is done when the patient is stable.
+Antibiotics to cure infection are the first treatment done in most cases.
+ERCP or other surgical procedure is done when the person is stable.

 The outcome is very often good with treatment, but poor without it.

 Complications may include:

 When to Contact a Medical Professional

 Call your health care provider if you have symptoms of cholangitis.